MariuszKrzanowski/slides-traps-of-distributed-systems/README.md

-# demo-traps-of-distributed-systems
+# Slides to presentation Traps of Distributed Systems

-Presentation plus source code to my presentation about Traps of Distributed Systems
+Slides to the presentation about Traps of Distributed Systems